jjtbsomhorst/homeyrss/README.md

 # Homey RSS Feed reader

 This is a simple feed reader for Homey.
-It features actions that can be used in flows.
-Currently it is only possible to let Homey say first 10 articles from a feed.

 ## Donate